-According to an OIG report, it took SSA staffers an incredible amount of time just to process scam-call complaints last year.
+According to an OIG report, it took SSA staffers an incredible amount of time just to process scam-call complaints from 2019 to 2020.
 The agency counts it as “100 workyears,” which is equal to the time it would take for staffers to:

 - Process 6,000 disability claims

 - Process 43,000 retirement claims